someengineering/fixinventory/docs/source/setup.rst

 Once started :ref:`ckmetrics` will register for ``generate_metrics`` core events.
 When such an event is received it will generate Cloudkeeper metrics and provide them at the ``/metrics`` endpoint.

-A prometheus config could look like this:
+As mentioned in the :ref:`prometheus` setup your configuration needs to contain this configuration snippet.

 .. code-block:: yaml
     :caption: :ref:`prometheus` configuration snippet

     scrape_configs:
     - job_name: "ckmetrics"
         static_configs:
         - targets: ["localhost:9955"]

 Run ckmetrics
 -------------